Authentication and Permissions

 For example: If you are trying to take a snapshot of both Azure AD and Security and Compliance components, but are authenticating using a Service Principal, the tool will warn you that the Security and Compliance components can’t be captured and that they will be ignored.
 In this case, the resulting capture would only contain the Azure AD components because those are the only ones the tool can get access to using Service Principal.

-Power Apps Permissions
+Power Apps Permissions¶

 In order to authenticate to Power Apps using a Service Principal (Certificate Thumbprint or ApplicationSecret), you will first need to define your app as a Power App Management app.
-For details on how to proceed, please refer to the folloring link: https://learn.microsoft.com/en-us/power-platform/admin/powershell-create-service-principal#registering-an-admin-management-application
+For details on how to proceed, please refer to the following link: https://learn.microsoft.com/en-us/power-platform/admin/powershell-create-service-principal#registering-an-admin-management-application

 Additionally, to be able to authenticate using a Certificate Thumbprint, the underlying Power Apps PowerShell module used by Microsoft365DSC requires the certificate's private key (.pfx) to be registered under the current user's certificate store at Cert:\CurrentUser\My\.
 Omitting to register the private key will result in Microsoft365DSC throwing the following error when trying to authenticate to the Power Platform: